ryanmio/LittleFallsVA/.research/.original-research/1699-claim/data/S/land-grants/geolocation/paper/main.md

 \vspace{1em}

 # Abstract
-Virginia's seventeenth- and eighteenth-century land patents survive almost exclusively as narrative metes-and-bounds descriptions in printed abstract volumes such as Cavaliers and Pioneers (C&P).
-This study presents the first systematic assessment of whether current-generation large language models (LLMs) can convert these prose abstracts into research-grade latitude/longitude coordinates.
-The work digitizes, transcribes, and releases a corpus of 5,471 Virginia patent abstracts (1695–1732), accompanied by a rigorously curated ground-truth dataset of 43 test cases meeting strict archival verification standards.
-Six OpenAI models spanning three architecture families—o-series reasoning models, flagship GPT-4-class chat models, and GPT-3.5—are benchmarked under two prompting paradigms: (i) one-shot "direct-to-coordinate" and (ii) tool-augmented chain-of-thought that invokes external geocoding APIs—and their outputs are compared to four non-LLM baselines: a professional GIS workflow, a deterministic Stanford Named Entity Recognition (NER) geoparser, a Mordecai-3 neural geoparser tuned with historical heuristics, and a simple county-/state-centroid rule.
+Virginia's seventeenth- and eighteenth-century land patents survive primarily as narrative metes-and-bounds descriptions, limiting spatial analysis.
+This study systematically evaluates current-generation large language models (LLMs) in converting these prose abstracts into research-grade latitude/longitude coordinates.
+A digitized corpus of 5,471 Virginia patent abstracts (1695–1732) is released, with 43 rigorously verified test cases for benchmarking.
+Six OpenAI models across three architectures—o-series, GPT-4-class, and GPT-3.5—were tested under two paradigms: direct-to-coordinate and tool-augmented chain-of-thought invoking external geocoding APIs.
+Results were compared against a professional GIS workflow, Stanford NER geoparser, Mordecai-3 neural geoparser, and a county-centroid heuristic.

-The best single-call model, `o3-2025-04-16`, delivers a mean great-circle error of 23 km (median 14 km)—a 67% improvement over a professional GIS workflow and a 70% reduction relative to a Stanford NER geoparser.
-Aggregating five stochastic calls from the same model via DBSCAN further tightens accuracy to 19 km (median 12 km) at a marginal cost of ≈ US $0.20 per grant and ≈ 3 s of additional latency.
-Paired Wilcoxon tests confirm the ensemble's advantage (*W* = 629, *p* = 0.03 vs. single-shot; *p* < 10⁻⁸ against all other baselines), while a patentee-name-redaction ablation increases error by only ≈ 9%, indicating reliance on metes-and-bounds reasoning rather than memorised name–location pairs.
-The low-latency and cost-effective `gpt-4o-2024-08-06` model maintains 28 km mean error at USD 1.09 per 1,000 grants, defining a new dollar-for-accuracy Pareto frontier.
-External geocoding tools offer no measurable benefit.
-Robustness checks across temperature, reasoning budget, and abstract length corroborate these findings.
+The top single-call model, o3-2025-04-16, achieved a mean error of 23 km (median 14 km), a 67% improvement over professional GIS methods and 70% better than Stanford NER.
+A five-call ensemble further reduced errors to 19 km (median 12 km) at minimal additional cost (~USD 0.20 per grant).
+Paired Wilcoxon tests confirm ensemble superiority (W=629, p=0.03 vs. single-shot).
+A patentee-name redaction ablation slightly increased error (~9%), showing reliance on metes-and-bounds reasoning rather than memorization.
+The cost-effective gpt-4o-2024-08-06 model maintained a 28 km mean error at USD 1.09 per 1,000 grants, establishing a strong cost-accuracy benchmark.
+External geocoding tools offer no measurable benefit for this task.

-These results show that off-the-shelf LLMs can georeference early-modern land records faster, cheaper, and as accurately as traditional GIS workflows, opening a scalable pathway to spatially enable colonial archives—and, in turn, to reassess settlement dynamics, plantation economies, and Indigenous dispossession with quantitative precision.
+These findings demonstrate that LLMs can georeference early-modern records as accurately and significantly faster and cheaper than traditional GIS workflows, enabling scalable spatial analysis of colonial archives.

 # 1 Introduction